314-Foundation/white-box-nn/README.md

 bash env_setup.sh
 ```

-To recreate the experiments run the provided jupyter notebooks with the adequate kernel.
+To recreate the experiments run the provided jupyter notebooks with the adequate kernel (wbnn conda env).
 Note that GPU is not required and CPU-only PyTorch installation will suffice.
-In fact the code wasn't even tested on GPU (however it should be straightforward to adapt it to run on CUDA if you feel the need for it).
+It should be straightforward to adapt the code to run on CUDA.